cocos3d/cocos3d/README.md

 		./install-cocos3d.sh -f -2 "../cocos2d-iphone"

-	The cocos2d distribution must be available and identified using the -2 switch so the installer can link the cocos2d libraries to the cocos3d templates and demo projects.<br/><br/>
+	The Cocos2D distribution must be available and identified using the -2 switch so the installer can link the Cocos2D libraries to the Cocos3D templates and demo projects.<br/><br/>

 	You may use either a relative path (as above), or an absolute path.
-If for some reason the relative path cannot be correctly resolved on your system, or the resulting links to the cocos2d library are not accurate, try again using the full absolute path.
+If for some reason the relative path cannot be correctly resolved on your system, or the resulting links to the Cocos2D library are not accurate, try again using the full absolute path.

-	If you encounter errors during installation, it's typically because you are trying to run the installer without first navigating to the cocos3d distribution directory.
+	If you encounter errors during installation, it's typically because you are trying to run the installer without first navigating to the Cocos3D distribution directory.
-	Be sure to run the installer from the cocos3d distribution directory.
+	Be sure to run the installer from the Cocos3D distribution directory.

 5. That's it!

-Keep in mind that cocos3d does not "patch" your cocos2d installation.
-Instead, you install cocos3d alongside cocos2d, and link to it using the installation script.
-As a concrete example, let's say you have a development directory named `MyCocosDev`, into which you download and unzip both cocos2d and cocos3d.
+Keep in mind that Cocos3D does not "patch" your Cocos2D installation.
+Instead, you install Cocos3D alongside Cocos2D, and link to it using the installation script.
+As a concrete example, let's say you have a development directory named `MyCocosDev`, into which you download and unzip both Cocos2D and Cocos3D.
 You'll end up with a directory structure like:

 	MyCocosDev
 		cocos2d-iphone
-		cocos3d-2.1
+		cocos3d-2.0.0

-First, in a Terminal session, install cocos2d by navigating to the `cocos2d-iphone` directory and running:
+First, in a Terminal session, install Cocos2D by navigating to the `cocos2d-iphone` directory and running:

 	./install-templates.sh -f -u

-Then, navigate to the `cocos3d-2.0.0` directory and install cocos3d by running:
+Then, navigate to the `cocos3d-2.0.0` directory and install Cocos3D by running:

 	./install-cocos3d.sh -f -2 "../cocos2d-iphone"

-cocos2d & OpenGL Version Compatibility
+Cocos2D & OpenGL Version Compatibility
 -----------------------------------------

-cocos3d under iOS and Android is compatible with `cocos2d` `3.x` and `cocos2d` `2.1`, for
+Cocos3D under iOS and Android is compatible with `Cocos2D` `3.x` and `Cocos2D` `2.1`, for
-using programmable-pipeline OpenGL ES 2.0, and is compatible with `cocos2d` `1.1`, for using fixed-pipeline OpenGL ES 1.1.
+using programmable-pipeline OpenGL ES 2.0, and is compatible with `Cocos2D` `1.1`, for using fixed-pipeline OpenGL ES 1.1.

-cocos3d under OSX is compatible with `cocos2d` `3.x` and `cocos2d` `2.1`, for using
+Cocos3D under OSX is compatible with `Cocos2D` `3.x` and `Cocos2D` `2.1`, for using
-programmable-pipeline OpenGL (OSX). cocos3d is not compatible with `cocos2d` `1.1` under OSX.
+programmable-pipeline OpenGL (OSX).
+Cocos3D is not compatible with `Cocos2D` `1.1` under OSX.

-When linking to a cocos2d library version, keep in mind that if you want to use shaders and a programmable pipeline using OpenGL ES 2.0 (iOS & Android) or OpenGL (OSX), you must use the `cocos2d` `3.x` or `cocos2d 2.1` version, and if you want to use a fixed pipeline using OpenGL ES 1.1 (iOS & Android), you must use the `cocos2d 1.1` version.
+When linking to a Cocos2D library version, keep in mind that if you want to use shaders and a programmable pipeline using OpenGL ES 2.0 (iOS & Android) or OpenGL (OSX), you must use the `Cocos2D` `3.x` or `Cocos2D 2.1` version, and if you want to use a fixed pipeline using OpenGL ES 1.1 (iOS & Android), you must use the `Cocos2D 1.1` version.

 Because of this, you cannot mix the use of fixed and programmable pipelines within a single app.
-However, you can easily change whether an app uses a programmable or fixed rendering pipeline by changing the version of `cocos2d` that is linked, by following these steps within any Xcode project (including the included `cocos2d-library-iOS` and `cocos2d-library-OSX` static library projects):
+However, you can easily change whether an app uses a programmable or fixed rendering pipeline by changing the version of `Cocos2D` that is linked, by following these steps within any Xcode project (including the included `cocos2d-library-iOS` and `cocos2d-library-OSX` static library projects):

 1. Delete the reference to the *cocos2d* and *cocos2d-chipmunk* groups in the Xcode Project Navigator panel.
-If you are using the cocos2d static library, you will find these groups in the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
+If you are using the Cocos2D static library, you will find these groups in the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
-2. Run the `install-cocos3d.sh` script again and identify the new version of cocos2d to be linked.
+2. Run the `install-cocos3d.sh` script again and identify the new version of `Cocos2D` to be linked.
-   Keep in mind that you must link `cocos2d` `3.x` or `cocos2d 2.1` if you want to use OpenGL ES 2.0 (iOS) or OpenGL (OSX) with a programmable rendering pipeline, and you must link `cocos2d 1.1` if you want to use OpenGL ES 1.1 (iOS & Android) with a fixed rendering pipeline.
+   Keep in mind that you must link `Cocos2D` `3.x` or `Cocos2D 2.1` if you want to use OpenGL ES 2.0 (iOS) or OpenGL (OSX) with a programmable rendering pipeline, and you must link `Cocos2D 1.1` if you want to use OpenGL ES 1.1 (iOS & Android) with a fixed rendering pipeline.
-3. Add the newly linked cocos2d files to the project by dragging the `cocos2d` folder from the cocos3d distribution folder to the Xcode Project Navigator panel.
-If you are using the cocos2d static library, you will drag the folder into the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
-When prompted for the target to add the source code to, select the `cocos2d-library-iOS` or `cocos2d-library-OSX` target.
+3. Add the newly linked Cocos2D files to the project by dragging the `cocos2d` folder from the Cocos3D distribution folder to the Xcode Project Navigator panel.
+If you are using the Cocos2D static library, you will drag the folder into the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
+When prompted for the target to add the source code to, select the `cocos2d` target.
-4. Add the newly linked cocos2d-chipmunk files to the project by dragging the `cocos2d-chipmunk` folder from the cocos3d distribution folder to the Xcode Project Navigator panel.
-If you are using the cocos2d static library, you will drag the folder into the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
-When prompted for the target to add the source code to, select the `ObjectiveChipmunk` target.
+4. Add the newly linked cocos2d-chipmunk files to the project by dragging the `cocos2d-chipmunk` folder from the Cocos3D distribution folder to the Xcode Project Navigator panel.
+If you are using the Cocos2D static library, you will drag the folder into the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
+When prompted for the target to add the source code to, select the `cocos2d-chipmunk` target.
-6. `cocos2d` `3.x` uses ARC. `cocos2d` `2.1` and `cocos2d` `1.1` do not.
+6. `Cocos2D` `3.x` uses ARC. `Cocos2D` `2.1` and `Cocos2D` `1.1` do not.
 You must set the
    approprite compiler build setting to ensure the compiler will use the correct technique.
 	1. Select the `cocos2d` target in your project settings.
-If you are using the cocos2d static library, you will find the `cocos2d` target in the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
+If you are using the Cocos2D static library, you will find the `cocos2d` target in the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
 	2. Select the `Build Settings` tab.
 	3. Locate the **Objective-C Automatic Reference Counting** (aka `CLANG_ENABLE_OBJC_ARC`) setting for the `cocos2d` target.
-If you are now linking to `cocos2d` `3.x`, set this property to `YES`.
-If you are now linking to `cocos2d` `2.1` or `cocos2d` `1.1`, set this property to NO. Make sure you change only the setting for the `cocos2d` target within your project.
+If you are now linking to `Cocos2D` `3.x`, set this property to `YES`.
+If you are now linking to `Cocos2D` `2.1` or `Cocos2D` `1.1`, set this property to NO. Make sure you change only the setting for the `cocos2d` target within your project.
 Do not change the setting for the Xcode project itself.
+	4. The `cocos2d-chipmunk` part of the `Cocos2D` `3.x` library does NOT use ARC.
+Ensure the **Objective-C Automatic Reference Counting** (aka `CLANG_ENABLE_OBJC_ARC`) setting of the `cocos2d-chipmunk` target is always set to NO.
+7. `Cocos2D` `3.x` supports compiling to the ARM64 architecture. `Cocos2D` `2.1` and
+   `Cocos2D` `1.1` do NOT support compiling to the ARM64 architecture.
+Because of this, by default, the **Valid Architectures** (aka `VALID_ARCHS`) build setting for all demo Xcode Projects in the Cocos3D distribution is set to `$(ARCHS_STANDARD_32_BIT)` (which resolves to **armv7 armv7s**), so that the demo projects will compile with all versions of `Cocos2D`.
+If you are now linking to `Cocos2D` `3.x`, you can set this property to `$(ARCHS_STANDARD)` (or simply remove this setting from the Project) to allow compilation to include the ARM64 architecture.
+8. As a development optimization, if you are now linking to `Cocos2D` `3.x`, you can set the value of the **Build Active Architecture Only** (aka `ONLY_ACTIVE_ARCH`) build setting in the *Debug* configuration in all demo Projects to `YES`.
+You should not do this if you are linking to `Cocos2D` `2.1` or `Cocos2D` `1.1`, as this will prohibit you from building the demo apps on devices that use the ARM64 processor.
-7. If you have already built the app using the old version of `cocos2d`, delete the contents of your `~/Library/Developer/Xcode/DerivedData` folder, and restart Xcode.
+9. If you have already built the app using the old version of `Cocos2D`, delete the contents of your `~/Library/Developer/Xcode/DerivedData` folder, and restart Xcode.

-At the time of this release, the current stable version of cocos2d is `2.1`, and by default, the demo apps within the cocos3d distribution are pre-configured to use that version.
-To build and run the demo apps with a different version of cocos2d, follow the steps described above.
+At the time of this release, the current stable version of Cocos2D is `2.1`, and by default, the demo apps within the Cocos3D distribution are pre-configured to use that version.
+To build and run the demo apps with a different version of Cocos2D, follow the steps described above.

-Creating Your First cocos3d Project
+Creating Your First Cocos3D Project
 -----------------------------------

 The `install-cocos3d.sh` script also installs several convenient Xcode project templates.

-To get started with your first cocos3d iOS project, open Xcode, click on the File->New->NewProject... menu selection, and select either the *cocos3d OpenGL ES 2.0 Application* or the *cocos3d OpenGL ES 1.1 Application* project template from the cocos3d template group in the iOS section, depending on whether you want to use OpenGL ES 2.0, or OpenGL ES 1.1, respectively.
+To get started with your first Cocos3D iOS project, open Xcode, click on the File->New->NewProject... menu selection, and select either the *Cocos3D OpenGL ES 2.0 Application* or the *Cocos3D OpenGL ES 1.1 Application* project template from the Cocos3D template group in the iOS section, depending on whether you want to use OpenGL ES 2.0, or OpenGL ES 1.1, respectively.

-If you want to use the *cocos3d OpenGL ES 2.0 Application* template and OpenGL ES 2.0, your cocos3d installation must be linked to the `cocos2d 2.1` version, as described above.
-If you want to use the *cocos3d OpenGL ES 1.1 Application* template and OpenGL ES 1.1, your cocos3d installation must be linked to the `cocos2d 1.1` version, as described above.
+If you want to use the *Cocos3D OpenGL ES 2.0 Application* template and OpenGL ES 2.0, your Cocos3D installation must be linked to the `Cocos2D` `2.1` version, as described above.
+If you want to use the *Cocos3D OpenGL ES 1.1 Application* template and OpenGL ES 1.1, your Cocos3D installation must be linked to the `Cocos2D` `1.1` version, as described above.

-To get started with your first cocos3d Mac OSX project, open Xcode, click on the File->New->NewProject... menu selection, and select the *cocos3d OpenGL Application* project template from the cocos3d template group in the OS X section.
-The *cocos3d OpenGL Application* template uses the OpenGL programmable pipeline and your cocos3d installation must be linked to the `cocos2d 2.1` version, as described above.
+To get started with your first Cocos3D Mac OSX project, open Xcode, click on the File->New->NewProject... menu selection, and select the *Cocos3D OpenGL Application* project template from the Cocos3D template group in the OS X section.
+The *Cocos3D OpenGL Application* template uses the OpenGL programmable pipeline and your Cocos3D installation must be linked to the `Cocos2D` `2.1` version, as described above.

 The template project starts with a working 3D variation on the familiar *hello, world* application, and you can use it as a starting point for your own application.

-cocos3d and cocos2d Static Libraries
+Cocos3D and Cocos2D Static Libraries
 ------------------------------------

-The cocos3d distribution includes Xcode projects to build static libraries for cocos3d and cocos2d.
+The Cocos3D distribution includes Xcode projects to build static libraries for Cocos3D and Cocos2D.
-These are available in the `cocos3d-iOS.xcworkspace` and `cocos3d-OSX.xcworkspace` Xcode workspaces, and the Xcode projects are also individually available in the `cocos3d-library` and `cocos2d-library` folders under the `Projects` folder in the cocos3d distribution.
+These are available in the `cocos3d-iOS.xcworkspace` and `cocos3d-OSX.xcworkspace` Xcode workspaces, and the Xcode projects are also individually available in the `cocos3d-library` and `cocos2d-library` folders under the `Projects` folder in the Cocos3D distribution.

 You can add these static library projects as sub-projects of your Xcode app project.
 Instructions for adding a static library to your app project are available through Apple's documentation, or can be found by searching the web.
-You can also reference how these static libraries have been added to the demo apps, also available in the `Projects` folder in the cocos3d distribution.
+You can also reference how these static libraries have been added to the demo apps, also available in the `Projects` folder in the Cocos3D distribution.

-When adding cocos3d files to your project, either as a static library, or as individual files, be aware that, to ensure the highest performance, the cocos3d libraries do not use Automatic Reference Counting (ARC).
-However, you can seamlessly use the cocos3d library within an ARC-enabled application.
+When adding Cocos3D files to your project, either as a static library, or as individual files, be aware that, to ensure the highest performance, the Cocos3D libraries do not use Automatic Reference Counting (ARC).
+However, you can seamlessly use the Cocos3D library within an ARC-enabled application.
-The cocos3d static library project provided with the cocos3d distribution is already configured to bypass ARC, and you can simply include this static library project as subproject to your application project, regardless of whether your application uses ARC or Manual Reference Counting (MRC).
+The Cocos3D static library project provided with the Cocos3D distribution is already configured to bypass ARC, and you can simply include this static library project as subproject to your application project, regardless of whether your application uses ARC or Manual Reference Counting (MRC).

-Like any static library, the compiled cocos3d static library includes only executable code, and does not include the standard cocos3d GLSL shader files.
-If you use the cocos3d static library in your application project, and want to use the standard cocos3d GLSL shader files, you should also drag the `cocos3d/GLSL` folder in the cocos3d distribution to the Xcode Project Navigator panel of your application project.
+Like any static library, the compiled Cocos3D static library includes only executable code, and does not include the standard Cocos3D GLSL shader files.
+If you use the Cocos3D static library in your application project, and want to use the standard Cocos3D GLSL shader files, you should also drag the `cocos3d-GLSL` folder in the Cocos3D distribution to the Xcode Project Navigator panel of your application project.
 One further step is required because, by default, Xcode treats these GLSL files as source code files, rather than resource files.
 After dragging the GLSL files to your application project in Xcode, select your project in the Xcode Project Navigator, select the Build Phases tab, and move all of the .vsh and .fsh files from the Compile Sources list to the Copy Bundle Resources list.

-Finally, the cocos3d and cocos2d static libraries require linking to certain other support libraries.
+Finally, the Cocos3D and Cocos2D static libraries require linking to certain other support libraries.
-To direct Xcode to link with these support libraries, in your application project build settings, make sure the Other Linker Flags entry (`OTHER_LDFLAGS`) includes the following entries:
+To direct Xcode to link with these support libraries, in your application project build settings, make sure the **Other Linker Flags** (aka `OTHER_LDFLAGS`) entry includes the following entries:
 	-ObjC -lz -lstdc++

 Compiling for Android
 ---------------------

-cocos3d (along with cocos2d) is written in Objective-C. cocos3d has partnered with [Apportable] ( http://www.apportable.com) to bring your 3D apps and games to the Android platform.
+Cocos3D (along with Cocos2D) is written in Objective-C. Cocos3D has partnered with [Apportable] ( http://www.apportable.com) to bring your 3D apps and games to the Android platform.
 The Apportable SDK is a free SDK for porting Objective-C applications to Android.

 To build and install your app or game project for the Android platform:

 1. Download and install the Apportable SDK.
-2. Open a Terminal window and navigate to the Xcode project folder of your cocos3d app.
+2. Open a Terminal window and navigate to the Xcode project folder of your Cocos3D app.
-3. Run the command: `apportable install` to build and install your cocos3d app on an Android device connected to your computer.
+3. Run the command: `apportable install` to build and install your Cocos3D app on an Android device connected to your computer.

 Please refer to the Apportable SDK documentation for more information about building and